ahengine/UPatterns/README.md

 # Variable State - Unity Package
- This is a Variable Obeservable package for unity
+ This is a Obeservable Variable pattern package for unity